src-d/guide/talent/onboarding/onboarding.md

 ### Guide

-- Read the guide at https://github.com/src-d/guide.
-The source{d} guide contains all the information necessary from the moment you accept an offer.
+- Read the source{d} [guide](https://github.com/src-d/guide) which contains all the information necessary from the moment you accept an offer.

 ### Hardware